YUKON TERRITORY

 Pelly Banks Post

 A Hudson's Bay Co. post on the Pelly River at Big Campbell Creek.
 Also known as Fort Pelly Banks.
-It burned down in 1849.
+Renamed Frances Lake Post (2) in 1848.

 Fort Finlayson